EU Sustainable Finance Disclosure Regulation

 Product reporting obligations under SFDR

-Among other characteristics, Article 8 products promote environmental or social characteristics, or a combination of those characteristics, provided the companies in which investments are made follow good governance practices.
+Article 8 products promote environmental or social characteristics, or a combination of those characteristics, provided the companies in which investments are made follow good governance practices.

 Remuneration

-Asset Class Responsible Investment Policies
+Asset Class Sustainability Risk Policies

 Aviva Investors Luxembourg Sustainability Risk Policy

 Aviva Investors Luxembourg (AILX) recognises and embraces its duty to act as long-term stewards of clients’ assets, maintaining a deep conviction that environmental, social, and governance (ESG) factors can have a material impact on investment returns and client outcomes.
-This policy includes the key pillars AILX’s ESG approach including consideration of sustainability risk and how they apply to the funds we operate.
+This policy includes the key pillars of AILX’s ESG approach including consideration of sustainability risk and how they apply to the funds we operate.

 Website product disclosures